laur89/dotfiles/README.md

-Note if we had more than one encrypted volume (e.g. / and /home), then we'd have to configure a keyfile to forego entering two passphrases, see the bottom of the above blog post.
+Note if we had more than one encrypted volume (e.g. / and /home), then we'd have to configure a keyfile to forego entering two passphrases, see the bottom of the (minimal-debian post) blog post above.

 ### [another instruction](https://medium.com/@inatagan/installing-debian-with-btrfs-snapper-backups-and-grub-btrfs-27212644175f)
 - sets up grub-btrfs to allow us to boot directly into our snapshots without the need of a live media